vision-sofia/Peper-Analysis/README.md

 Of course you will need to download the Python programming language.
 Click [here](https://www.python.org/ftp/python/3.7.2/python-3.7.2-macosx10.9.pkg) to do so.
 4) Now, because we are using virtual environment to manage our dependencies, you will need to download `Pipenv`.
 <br> Check out [here](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) to understand how to do so.
-5) Once you have installed `Pipenv` you are ready to install the requirements.
+5) Once you have installed `Pipenv` you are ready to install the requirements specified in the `Pipfile`.
 <br>Navigate to the root directory of the project and run the following:
     ```bash
     pipenv install